CgKaminski/hack-processor/nand-to-tetris/NAND-TO-TETRIS-README.md

 - **/src/project04**: Introduces hack-computer assmebly langauge, including 2
   projects; programming a mutiplyer and a I/O reader.

+- **/src/project05**: Packages all previous parts into the hack-computer.

 ## Usage

 Feel free to explore the code within each project directory to understand the